 I am not able to attend the Auction, how can I bid?

 If you can’t attend an auction in person there is no need to miss out on the property you are after.
 You can bid either by proxy or remotely by telephone or internet, alternatively you can ask a friend or relative to bid on your behalf.
 Please click here for further information on how to bid at auction and to download our remote bidding form.
-This form must be with us 48 hours prior to the Auction sale for remote bids or 24 hours for proxy bids, together with your certified identification.
+The form must be with us 48 hours prior to the Auction sale for remote bids or 24 hours for proxy bids, together with your certified identification.